sematext/docs/docs/monitoring/spm-faq.md

 ### What's the CPU usage overhead for Sematext Agent running in a container?
 Generally under 1%.

+## Agent installation

+### How can I get the Agent running when SELinux is enabled?
+With SELinux enabled, starting the agent with `sudo service sematext-agent restart` may result in an error message like:

+`Job for sematext-agent.service failed because the control process exited with error code.`

+Some of the Agent processes may not be started as a consequence.
+Exact error can depend on your SELinux settings and it can be found in `/var/log/audit/audit.log`.
+Using `audit2allow` utility, it is possible to generate policy package file that can be activated to remove restrictions that caused the error.
+For example:

+`sudo grep -a AVC /var/log/audit/audit.log | grep spm-monitor | audit2allow -M sematext-systemd-selinux`

+You can review the policy stored in type enforcement file (in this case named `sematext-systemd-selinux.te`) to see whether it suits your security guidelines.
+To activate this policy,
+run:

+`semodule -i sematext-systemd-selinux.pp`

+If you decide to make adjustments in the type enforcement file, it should first be compiled into policy module:

+`checkmodule -M -m -o sematext-systemd-selinux.mod sematext-systemd-selinux.te`

+and then compile into policy package:

+`semodule_package -o sematext-systemd-selinux.pp -m sematext-systemd-selinux.mod`

+which can be activated using previously mentioned `semodule -i` command.

+Note: if SELinux is deliberately enabled on your machines, make sure that policy package being imported is in line with your security guidelines.

 ## Alerts

 ### Can I send alerts to HipChat, Slack, Nagios, or other WebHooks?